BGDlab/Locutus/README.md

 <A NAME="3rd_party"></A>
 ## 3rd Party Module Dependencies (in-house or not)

+In addition to the various infrastructure needs mentioned above in  [Local Deployment](#deployment_local), the following packages are key code dependencies within their respective Locutus modules:

 * dicom_anon.py from:
    https://github.com/chop-dbhi/dicom-anon
- (as used in the OnPrem DICOM module) using a snapshot up to latest known `python3` branch commit, of 18 Dec 2019: https://github.com/chop-dbhi/dicom-anon/commit/fddbee0a18cb9e2bebfe9bbd41a3a1e28c774fc8
+ (as used in the OnPrem DICOM De-ID module) using a snapshot up to latest known `python3` branch commit, of 18 Dec 2019: https://github.com/chop-dbhi/dicom-anon/commit/fddbee0a18cb9e2bebfe9bbd41a3a1e28c774fc8